The project to redevelopment Surrey Police’s HQ in Guildford has been given planning permission.

 But parts of the estate are ageing; are not best designed to meet the needs of policing our communities in the 21st Century; and could be far more sustainable and efficient, both financially and environmentally.

-The Force previously purchased land in Leatherhead, in 2018, to develop a new, purpose-built headquarters from the ground up.
 However, following a review of the programme in November 2021, the Police and Crime Commissioner Lisa Townsend and the Surrey Police Chief Officer team took the decision to retain Mount Browne.

 Since that decision, work has been taking place in the background to draw up a masterplan for the estate to ensure that Mount Browne and the wider estate is fit for the future over the long-term.

 Surrey Police has consulted with local residents and partners and in November, planning permission was given for the redevelopment.
-You can learn more about the plans by following the link below:

 The Police and Crime Commissioner said: “We are entering a really exciting stage of our plans for Mount Browne and this is a once in a lifetime opportunity to deliver a new headquarters that we can all be proud of.